 It’s okay to treat yourself and order in foods like burgers and chips every now and again, but remember to maintain a healthy balance by getting your five-a-day.
 Snack on fresh fruit and vegetables such as apples, carrots and grapes – they’ll keep you full without making you feel bloated and sluggish.

-And finally, never underestimate how vital a good breakfast is to getting you set up for the day.
+Also, never underestimate how vital a good breakfast is to getting you set up for the day.
 Uni schedules can often be long, so before you head out take some time to fill up.
-Poached eggs, toast, fresh fruit and orange juice are all quick and easy options to get you through Fresher’s Week and keep you feeling healthy and happy.
+Eggs, toast and fresh fruit are all quick, easy and purse friendly options to get you through Fresher’s Week feeling healthy and happy.